 DOHS has multiple branches, two of which collaborate to facilitate the RPP: the Occupational Medical Service (OMS) and the Technical Assistance Branch (TAB).
 An RPP Manager is designated within TAB and assists the worksite manager with worksite evaluations, respirator selection, respirator training and respirator fit testing.
 OMS provides medical clearance to wear a respirator and enrolls employees in the Respiratory Protection Program.

-When a work area has been evaluated and determined that respirator use is required to protect NIH employees, those employees must be enrolled in the RPP.
-In this case, enrollment is required regardless of the type of respirator intended to be used.
-The National Institutes of Health must approve the respirator model chosen.
-Appropriate respirators are provided to employees by the NIH at no cost to the employee.
+- When a work area has been evaluated and determined by a supervisor and safety representative that respiratory protection is required to protect NIH employees, those employees must be enrolled in the RPP.
+In this case, enrollment is required regardless of the type of respirator or PAPR the employee uses.
+The National Institutes of Health must approve the models of N95 respirators and PAPRs chosen.
+Appropriate respiratory protection PPE is provided to employees by the NIH at no cost to the employee.

 Enrollment in the RPP must occur before using a respirator or any PAPR systems.